-We are going to analyze a few things with these two rounds and talk about everything from why they are comparable down to which one is the best.
+We will analyze a few things with these two rounds and discuss why they are comparable and which one is the best.

 The end might surprise you so hangin there!